juicedata/juicefs/docs/en/security/encrypt.md

-# Data encryption
+# Data Encryption

-## Data encryption in the Transit
+## Data Encryption in the Transit

 JuiceFS encrypts data during transmission over the network to prevent unauthorized users from eavesdropping on network traffic.